Table of Contents

 Who Pays for Care During the Penalty Period?

-When a Medicaid applicant is penalized with a penalty period for making disqualifying transfers, he / she has to come up with the money to pay for long term care during the Medicaid ineligibility period.
+When a Medicaid applicant is penalized with a penalty period for making disqualifying transfers, they have to come up with the money to pay for long term care during the Medicaid ineligibility period.
 This, unfortunately, puts the applicant in an extremely difficult situation.
-Remember, in order for one to be eligible for Medicaid long term care, he / she must have limited income and assets.
-If the applicant did not have limited financial means, he / she would not have otherwise qualified for Medicaid, and hence, be penalized with a penalty period for violating Medicaid’s look back rule.
+Remember, for one to be eligible for Medicaid long term care, they must have limited income and assets.
+If the applicant did not have limited financial means, they would not have otherwise qualified for Medicaid, and hence, be penalized with a penalty period for violating Medicaid’s look back rule.
 Therefore, if possible, it is common for the applicant’s family to cover the cost of long term care during the penalty period.

-For applicants who receive SSI (Supplemental Security Income), reside in a nursing home, and have violated Medicaid’s look back rule, their monthly SSI payments are reduced to $30 per month.
-This reduction in payment leaves one with even fewer funds to help assist with the cost of his / her long term care.
+For applicants who receive SSI (Supplemental Security Income), reside in a nursing home, and have violated Medicaid’s look back rule, their monthly SSI payments are reduced to $30 plus any state supplement (if applicable).
+This reduction in payment leaves one with even fewer funds to help assist with the cost of their long term care.

 What Options are There to Fight a Penalty Period?

-If an applicant has violated the look back period, he / she might be able “cure” the penalty, or in other words, get funds back and eliminate or reduce the penalty period.
+If an applicant has violated the look back period, they might be able “cure” the penalty, or in other words, get funds back and eliminate or reduce the penalty period.
 If all of the money is returned, the state may eliminate the penalty period in its entirety, and if funds are partially returned, the length of the penalty period might be recalculated and reduced.
-Unfortunately, not all states allow a partial return of funds.
-Please note that if a state does allow a full or partial return of assets, the Medicaid applicant will then likely be over Medicaid’s asset limit and will not qualify for long term care benefits until the assets are “spent down” in a way that does not violate the look back rule.
+Not all states allow a partial return of funds.
+If a state does allow a full or partial return of assets, the Medicaid applicant will then likely be over Medicaid’s asset limit and will not qualify for long term care benefits until the assets are “spent down” in a way that does not violate the look back rule.

 Some states may allow an undue hardship waiver in the event that the money cannot be returned to the Medicaid applicant, although in reality, this happens very infrequently.
 This is because most states require that all possible legal courses of action be taken when attempting to recover the funds.

-If an applicant does not feel he / she has violated the look back rule and has been denied eligibility for this reason, it is possible to file an appeal.
+If an applicant does not feel they have violated the look back rule and has been denied eligibility for this reason, it is possible to file an appeal.
 Learn more here.

 Another course of action that can be taken, although it is not fighting the penalty period, is to relocate to a different state with a shorter look back period or a lower penalty divisor.
 Of course, with this option, there are many considerations to be taken into account.
 Learn more about applying for Medicaid out of state here.